codepath/android_guides/Sending-and-Managing-Network-Requests.md

 See [this official connectivity guide](http://developer.android.com/training/monitoring-device-state/connectivity-monitoring.html) for more details.

-### Sending an HTTP Request
+### Sending an HTTP Request (Third Party)

-Using [android-async-http](http://loopj.com/android-async-http/), sending an HTTP request becomes quite straightforward.
+Using a third-party library such as [android-async-http](http://loopj.com/android-async-http/), sending an HTTP request is quite straightforward.
 First, we add the library to gradle:

 ```gradle
 dependencies {